 When the show ended, Kyle gladly left Hollywood, dumped his stage name, and went back to his family's wildness outfitting station in Colorado.
 Raine stayed involved in fandom while earning her veterinary degree.
 Kyle cut his hair, grew a beard, and tried to forget he had ever been that jerk who broke Raine's heart.

-When an injured hawk brought them together again, enough time had elapsed, Kyle was able to convince Raine that he only looked like "that" Kyle.
+When the rescue of an injured hawk brought them together again, enough time had elapsed, Kyle was able to convince Raine that he only looked like "that" Kyle.
 They became friends, but their relationship couldn't go any further until he confessed.

 Then fandom pressure convinced the network to revive "Bridger," and the creator insisted that Raine and Kyle had to reprise their roles, to please the fans.
 Kyle had to confess.
 Now that everything was in the open, could he finally convince Raine to give him a chance?
 Could she look past Bridger and the jerk, to see the real him?
 Now he knew how Clark Kent felt about Superman.

 Just when they started making some progress in their relationship, the "fringies," the fandom wacko extremists, went on the warpath.
 Someone didn't want the new pilot movie made, or the series to return to TV.
 And they wanted it badly enough to put Jess, Kyle, and the whole production in danger.